jeffryfriginal/expense-tracker-/README.md

-# Ledger — personal expense/income tracker
+# Ledger, personal expense/income tracker

 Static site (GitHub Pages) that reads/writes to your existing Google Sheet through a small Apps Script backend.
 No database, no build step.